RensR/blog/content/posts/lower-tx-fees.md

 ## What can we save?

-We have seen that gas costs depends on the transaction data field, but how can we leverage it without materially affecting our transaction?
+We have seen that gas cost depends on the transaction data field, but how can we leverage it without materially affecting our transaction?
 We are used to sending rounded numbers, sending exactly 100 tokens feels better than 99.98895 tokens.
-Machines also appriciate round numbers but they do differ in what they think is 'round'.
+Machines also appreciate round numbers but they do differ in what they think is 'round'.
 Since all values are base 256 instead of our humanly accepted decimal, or base 10, computers don't see 100 tokens as a round number.
 The number of zero-bytes directly correlates to the roundness of a value in base 256.

-Take the example above where sending 3.000 tokens with a 18 decimal precision results in the hex string ```A2A15D09519BE00000```.
-Slighly changing the number of tokens to 3,000.045870175091687424 would result in ```A2A200000000000000```.
+Take the example above where sending 3.000 tokens with an 18 decimal precision results in the hex string ```A2A15D09519BE00000```.
+Slightly changing the number of tokens to 3,000.045870175091687424 would result in ```A2A200000000000000```.
 Sending 0.00153% additional tokens reduces the number of non-zero bytes in the string by 5, saving 320 gas!
 At a gas price of 150 gwei that is 48,000 gwei, 0.000048 ether.
 With the current price of $2,300 per ether this converts to **over $0.11 saved**.

 ```